martydoo/reddit-etl/.github/README.md

 * Components I wish to extend

 ## Acknowledgements
-Thank you to Joseph Machado for making the original project's repo publically available, and for making data engineering feel accessible through his [blog](https://www.startdataengineering.com/), even to a beginner like myself.
+Thank you to Joseph Machado for making the original project's repo publicly available, and for making data engineering feel so accessible through his [blog](https://www.startdataengineering.com/), even to a beginner like myself.